-For the last twenty years, Representative Ramos has worked closely with members of her community on revitalization projects and public health/safety programs.
-For example, she spearheaded an initiative to buy a local neighborhood bar, Mario’s, that attracted criminal activity and had it demolished in 2005.
-Prior to the bar’s demolition, local community members were regularly being subjected to human and sex trafficking, muder, and drug use/trafficking.
-In an effort to reduce crime in her community, she worked as the middle-man to negotiate a deal between the bar’s owner and potential investors.
+Working closely with members of the community on revitalization projects and public health safety programs has also allowed me to reinvest my time and give back to the community.
+For example, I lead an initiative to buy a local neighborhood bar, Mario’s, that attracted criminal activity and had it demolished in 2005.
 The former bar has since been transformed into a local police store-front, benefiting locals.
-Representative Ramos has also obtained grants to help local underprivileged individuals with home improvements and crime reduction measures.
-Additionally, she has helped increase access to higher education in her community by heading the development of a new campus of El Centro Community College.
-Representative Ramos was the college’s first Executive Director.
+I also helped increase access to higher education in Dallas by heading the development of a new campus of El Centro Community College where I served as the college’s first Executive Director.
 The college is presently fully operational.

 Once progressive values started to be attacked in 2016, I decided to run for the House District 102 seat in November of 2018.
 My campaign was able to successfully flip a Republican-held seat and gave locals who had not previously felt represented hope for a better future.
 I was re-elected in 2020 and am currently up for election on the November 8th primary ballot.
 While in office, I've sat on the Defense & Veterans' Affairs, Natural Resources, and Juvenile Justice & Family Issues Committees.